Male in White Lab Coat Standing by Corn Field.

 FARM Program

-Frontier And Rural Medicine (FARM), our rural track medical student program, is a unique opportunity for a select group of Pillar 2 students to receive nine months of their clinical training in rural communities.
+Frontier And Rural Medicine (FARM), our rural track medical student program, is a unique opportunity for a select group of third year (Pillar 2) students to complete 10 months of their clinical training in rural communities.

 Clinical Experience